iiasa/gams_trace/gams_trace.md

 ### Typical outputs

-*   `--root path/to/main.gms`:
+*   `--parse path/to/main.gms`:
-    Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists all solves with IDs for selection (also persisted in `gams_trace.solves`).
+    Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists all solve statements with IDs for selection (also persisted in `gams_trace.solves`).

 *   `--show-solves`:
     Shows where the LP solve(s) is/are declared: model name, sense, objective variable, and file:line.